 - rehabilitation and substance abuse services

 Switching to a single-payer healthcare system would likely affect the current government-funded healthcare options, such as Medicare and Medicaid.
-Some proposals, like Medicare for All, call for an expansion of programs like Medicare.
-Other proposals call for these programs to be discontinued in favor of something similar in which everyone can enroll.
+Some proposals, like Medicare for All, call for an expansion of these programs.
+Other proposals call for the programs we have to be discontinued in favor of a replacement option in which everyone can enroll.

 Here’s how Medicare for All would function as a single-payer healthcare system:

 - Revenue and contributions.
 Medicare for All would be funded through income tax increases, premiums, and contributions.

 - Eligible population.
 All residents of the United States, regardless of age or health status, would be eligible for health coverage under Medicare for All.

 - Provider payment.
 Services administered by Medicare for All providers would be paid for on a fee-for-service basis using a fee schedule.

 - Covered benefits.
 Medicare for All would cover comprehensive health benefits, including any services medically necessary to diagnose, treat, or manage a condition.

 - Eligible providers.
 All providers under Medicare for All must follow national minimum standards and the rules and regulations set by the Act.

 As you can see, the Medicare for All program follows the “true” single-payer system model, in which public health insurance is run by the government and funded by taxes.
 It would be provided to all Americans, without cost-sharing or up-front fees, and without the competition of private insurance plans.